yuxuan-z19/diffonnx/README.md

 ### Quick Graph Kernel Scores

 For users who want a simple, unified interface to compute multiple graph kernel similarities at once, we provide the handy `GraphDiff` class.
-It bundles the recommended kernels and returns their scores in one call:
+It bundles the kernels and returns their scores in one call:

 ```python
 from grakel.graph import Graph